dwright37/trope-reports/reports/OLMo-7B-Instruct.md

 ---

-### T3774: Fusion of entertainment and information can hinder analysis.
+### T3774: Combining information and entertainment can reduce critical thinking.

 |Support|
 |---|